 * Expressions are in the most natural form and can be related to the appropriate ritual and tradition.

 * A candid image shows what is going around the subject.
-From reactions of people around to the fine details of the venue.
+From the reactions of people around to the fine details of the venue.

 Can candid photography be done without a long lens?

 Absolutely.
 You need to be close to your subject and use a wide-angle lens (50 mm or less).
 The photographer has to stand at a distance of approximately two-four meters and has to click photos, without making the subject conscious/uncomfortable.

 * A photographer should not be unknown to the subject and should be considered friendly.

 * Photographers should be aware of the thin lines and should give personal space to the subject.

 * He should not surprise the subject, by taking out the camera at the last moment.